Alonso-del-Arte/chess/README.md

 This project is currently in the research phase.
 At this point I'm focusing more on studying the game than in programming it.

+The next phase will be to enable playing the game on the command line (e.g., if you're playing White, you might type "e4" to make your first move).

+The second phase will be the graphical user interface.

 Scala 2.13 (with Java 8), JUnit 5.

 It would be a good idea to make sure all the terms in Terminology.md are in the